Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 - **Recent Proposals**

-Queries and displays all pending proposals by their index number.
+Queries up to (1000) proposals incremently till the "proposalCount" height, filters and displays all pending regular  proposals by their index number.

+Has "more" button to query additional (1000) proposals.

+Displays text that reads; "Nobody here but us chickens!" if there are no pending regular proposals.

 - **Upvote**